-- HSBC: Vic Wolff, Head of Marketing and Customer Value Management, reporting to Martin Tricaud Chief Executive Officer, HSBC Bank Australia Limited.
+- HSBC: Jessica Power, Head of Retail Banking and Wealth Management, reporting to Martin Tricaud Chief Executive Officer, HSBC Bank Australia Limited.

 - ING DIRECT: Monique Zimany, who reports to ING’s Head of Direct Distribution, Joshua Walther.

 - Macquarie Bank: David Markell who reports to Shemara Wikramanayake, Managing Director and Chief Executive Officer.

 - MyState Bank: Melanie Rottier who reports to Mandakini Khanna, Chief Risk Officer.

 - NAB: Catherine Wolthuizen who reports to the Group Executive, Governance and Reputation and NAB’s Executive Leadership.